divonlan/genozip/docs/losslessness.rst

 Losslessness
 ============

-Genozip compression is `lossless <https://en.wikipedia.org/wiki/Lossless_compression>`_ relative to the underlying data, which means that the data reconstructed during uncompression is **exactly identical** to the original data compressed.
+Genozip compression is `lossless <https://en.wikipedia.org/wiki/Lossless_compression>`_ relative to the underlying data, which means that the data reconstructed during decompression is **exactly identical** to the original data compressed.

 **Verification of Losslessness**